I could never in a hundred summers get tired of this. –Susan Branch

 Good things will happen and bad things will happen, too.
 How you deal with these things will make all the difference.
 My favorite quote is by author Og Mandino.
 It says “Count your blessings, proclaim your rarity, go another mile, USE WISELY YOUR POWER OF CHOICE, and one more–to fulfill the other four–do all things with love…love for yourself, love for all others, and love for GOD….You Are the Greatest Miracle in The World.”
 You can always choose.
 Remember that no hole is too deep, no place is too far for redemption.

-Never date a man with hair longer than your own.
+Never date a man with hair better than your own.
 Random, I know…but really.
 Who needs the competition?
 I actually came up with this rule while visiting friends at K-State.
 I can’t remember what the circumstances were exactly, but it’s a rule that has served me well.
-BTW…man buns are now included in this one!

 Talk to God (a lot) and don’t forget to listen, too.
 Although I think you should go to church, I have to admit that I didn’t attend while I was in college.
 I can honestly tell you that I missed out and I would definitely do this part differently today.
 Nonetheless, I did a whole lot of praying during that time and LISTENING to God, too.
 This saved my bacon more than once and I am eternally grateful.
 Looking back I can clearly see God at work during my college years.
 Make your relationship with Him a priority.